ABDO176ELTAWEEL/deepfake-detection/README.md

 | CPU inference speed | Fast | Slightly slower |
 | Suitable for fine-grained texture | ❌ | ✅ |

-EfficientNet-B0's compound scaling makes it significantly better at detecting subtle texture differences — exactly what separates Face2Face from FaceSwap at the blending boundary level.
+EfficientNet-B0's compound scaling makes it significantly better at detecting subtle texture differences exactly what separates Face2Face from FaceSwap at the blending boundary level.

 ### Why MobileNetV2 for Binary?

-The binary task (real vs fake) is coarser — it doesn't need to discriminate between manipulation types, just detect the presence of any manipulation.
+The binary task (real vs fake) is coarser, it doesn't need to discriminate between manipulation types, just detect the presence of any manipulation.
 MobileNetV2 is faster to train on CPU and sufficient for this task.

 ---